-Bad-mouthing – Verbally bashing your ex has never been easier.
+Bad-mouthing – Just like the previous caution, verbally bashing your ex has never been easier.
 Spreading ill will was a lot tougher before social media.
-No one is stopping you from speaking your mind but try more old-fashioned methods like having drinks with a few friends.
+Now, no one is stopping you from speaking your mind but try more old-fashioned methods like having drinks with a few friends.
 Lay it out on the table and leave it there.
-Why make it go viral?
-That tension will spread to family and friends.
-It certainly will not make the divorce process run smoothly.
-There is a time and a place.
+Why leave it on the internet where it becomes as permanent as the sun?
+Always remember, if it’s on the internet then it’s forever.

 Oversharing – Once your thumbs start rolling or your fingers start typing, there is no limit to how much you can end up sharing with your world these days.
-Once it is on the internet, it stays there.
+Again, once it is on the internet, it stays there.
 Unloading your dirty laundry will not make you look good.
-You have little control over who can see it.
-For starters, hiring managers review social media profiles.
-That’s the least of your worries.
+Would you like your boss to see your “venting”?
+How about someone who doesn’t even know you but may be looking to hire you?
+Maybe a future relationship interest will see it.
+All of that is the least of your worries.
 Posts about spending or dating might affect your settlement or custody agreement.
 Social media evidence is being used in court more and more today.
 Why incriminate yourself?

 Snooping – Accessing password protected information without permission is shady, not to mention potentially illegal.
 That said, it will not do you any good to be spending time scrolling through your ex’s posts or investigating every new friend.
 It certainly is no way to move on with your life.

 Severing all ties – Blocking an ex on social media can certainly be cathartic.
 Before you do such a thing, though, it is a good idea to stop and think about what kind of relationship you will need to have with your ex, going forward.
 Co-parenting will necessitate a certain level of access to one another’s lives.
 Your ex may or may not be interested in posts about your life but your kids are part of your life so you are going to want to allow your co-parent to see photos and updates.